Super Mario Bros. 2 (NES)

 The full track also plays in Super Mario Maker 2 upon collecting the SMB2 Mushroom and hitting a P-Switch.

 The string "ZELDA" is present at ROM address 0x1FFFB.
 It appears that Nintendo copied the PRG footer/vector table from The Legend of Zelda (another FDS-to-NES conversion) and simply forgot to change the title.

 Normally, hitting a mini-Fryguy with a Mushroom Block will cause it to disappear in a puff of smoke.
 In the original release, however, if you manage to hit one while your character is shrinking, it will flip upside-down and fall off the screen instead.

 This somehow confuses the game into thinking there are mini-Fryguys left even after the rest are extinguished, and hence the exit will never appear.
-This game-breaking bug was fixed in the PRG1 revision.
+This game-breaking bug was fixed in Revision 1.